Daith Piercing Guide

 Your piercer will put on their gloves and get started on the procedure.
 If you have long hair, they’ll ask you to put it up in a ponytail or bun so they’ll get a clear sight as to what they’re doing.

-Because the location of the daith can be hard to reach and is a bit awkward for them, they may ask you to lay down and turn your head away from them.
+Due to the location of the daith, it can be hard to reach and a bit awkward for them to pierce, so they may ask you to lay down and turn your head away from them.
 That will expose the area and give them a little more room to work with.
-But some piercers prefer to do the work while you are sitting up.
+However, some piercers prefer to do the work while you are sitting up.

 When you’re ready, they’ll use a sterile hollow needle to do the piercing and they may use some clamps as well to help with the procedure.
 They’ll wipe away any blood that pools around in your ear following the piercing.

-Because of the awkward spot of the daith and how tricky it can be to reach, it takes longer than a simple earlobe piercing would.
+Considering the awkward spot of the daith can often be tricky to reach, it takes longer than a simple earlobe piercing would.

 Plus, you have to remember, they are going to have to use considerable force to get the needle to go through.
 They’ll be passing through tough cartilage rather than just skin.
 That makes a big difference as to the amount of force they have to use.

-Once that cartilage has been pierced, they’ll put the jewelry in.
-Then they’ll give you directions for what you should do for the next few weeks to help keep your piercing in tip-top shape and you’ll be on your way.
+Once that cartilage has been pierced, they’ll put the jewelry in and give you directions for what you should do for the next few weeks, to help keep your piercing in tip-top shape.
+Then you’ll be on your way!